subash24/Mini_Atm/README.md

 # Mini_Atm
-A simple atm workflow using c programming
+# A simple atm workflow using c programming
+# steps to be followed....